 General Guidelines: Send us your work using our Submittable manager.
 We don’t accept previously published work, but we do accept simultaneous submissions.
 In fact, we encourage them.
 We understand it’s a writer-eat-writer world out there.
 Just be sure to notify us via Submittable message/note if your work is accepted elsewhere.
 Given the chance, we’ll mix a tasty cocktail in your honor.

 Cover Letters: We all hate writing them, don’t we?
 So consider them unnecessary.
 If you have something interesting to say, want to mention a piece we published that you like, or how you found out about the magazine, by all means do.
 Otherwise, we simply ask that you use this space to provide us with a brief bio, as well as an email address where we can reach you.

 Multiple Submissions: Please hit us up in just one genre per submission period (unless we ask specifically to see more work).
 Send all submissions through our Submittable manager.
 If your work is accepted, please wait six months before submitting new work.
 If your work is rejected, please wait 3 months before submitting more work.

 Fiction: We want to see your self-contained stories (novel excerpts only if they can stand alone) up to 4,000 words.
 Got something shorter?
 We like flash.
 For fiction, send us up to three pieces, each less than 750 words (in the same document).
 Include the total word count at the beginning of your submission, please.
 For partial withdrawals, contact us through Submittable message/note (all of our editors can immediately see these when reading submissions).

 Creative Nonfiction: We want your nonfiction pieces, up to 3,000 words.
 Again, if you’ve got something shorter, great.
-For nonfiction, submit two pieces less than 750 words each (in the same document).
+We are happy to read flash nonfiction, which we consider 750 words or less.
 Include the total word count at the beginning of your submission, please.